SongruiHe/Torchserve-Benchmark/problems.md

  `--nv` flag automatically loads libs:

  - if `nvidia-comtainer-cli` exists, use this to load libs.
-We can't isntall this without sudo.
+We can't install this without sudo.
  - if it doesn't exist, use `etc/singularity/nvbliblist.conf` to load.
 We can't modify this file without sudo.
-I tried to install singularity without sudo under my directory(so I can't modify the file), failed—>can't replace older version
+I tried to install singularity without sudo under my directory(so I can modify the file), failed—>can't replace older version

 I installed torchserve via conda(so it will load libs directly from system).
 Still low throughput.